TL-System/plato/docs/Design.md

 ### Hyperparameters

-For simplicity, all hyperpameters in the framework are read from a configuration file at the beginning, and stored in a simple `config` object of the `Config` class (found in `config.py`).
-This includes hyperparameters specific to the dataset, data distribution, and the training process.
-The command-line arguments are only used to specify the location of the configuration file and the logging level.
+For simplicity, all hyperpameters in the framework are read from a configuration file at the beginning, and stored in a global Singleton `Config` class (found in `config.py`).
+This includes hyperparameters specific to the dataset, data distribution, server configuration, and the training process.
+The command-line arguments are only used to specify the location of the configuration file, the logging level, and the client ID (on the client side).

 ### Modules for Datasets, Models, Training